ScoreBoardMemories.com Ireland.. Irish Home of All Ireland Hall of Fame Online Gallery

-Selection on the Irish team came in 1988 and in 1999, now a veteran 48 year old, Seamus would reclaim the Cork senior championship with victory over Kieran Gould in the final.
-Harry Toal of Armagh beat Seamus in the All Ireland final at Lyre, Clonakilty.
+Selection on the Irish team came in 1988 and in 1999, and now a veteran 48 year old, Séamus would reclaim the Cork senior championship, with victory over Kieran Gould in the final.
+Harry Toal of Armagh beat Séamus in the All Ireland final at Lyre, Clonakilty.

 CAREER SUMMARY & MAJOR HONOURS ROLL CALL:

 1972: Beaten by Mick O’Driscoll in Cork Intermediate final

 1973: Defeats Mick Barry in Cork senior championship

 1974: Wins European Gold Medal